A Parent’s Guide to the Daytrana Patch

-Q: My teenage son wears the patch and it works well.
-But he is embarrassed when he has to change or shower in phys-ed class, when he is at swim practice, or other times when the patch can be seen by friends.
+Q: My teenage son wears the Daytrana patch and it works well.
+But he is embarrassed when his friends see it when he changes or showers in P.E..
 What can I do to relieve his embarrassment?

 A: I can understand his not wanting others to see the patch.
 Perhaps he could seek more privacy when changing or in the shower.
 Or you could help him devise an explanation that will satisfy curious classmates.
 He might say, “I have a medical problem, and this is how the medicine is released into my body.”

-A: This approach would require in-depth knowledge of both medications, as well as of their absorption/peak, effect/fade cycle.
+A: This approach would require in-depth knowledge of both medications, as well as of the individual patient’s absorption/peak, effect/fade cycle.
 Discuss this with your child’s prescribing doctor before trying it.

 Q: Can the Daytrana patch be abused?